fabiospampinato/skex/readme.md

 schema1.filter ( 'abc' ); // => throws an error

 // Let's create a more complicated schema for matching settings
+// Notice how every property is also marked as optional, as we don't want to throw out the entire input object if a single one of these properties is missing or invalid

 const schema2 = object ({
   editor: object ({